softlab-unimore/crew/README.md

 Positional arguments:
 -  `data_dir` : The directory with the input data.
--  `model_dir` : The directory with the model
+-  `model_dir` : The directory with the model.
--  `output_dir` : The directory in which the explanations and other additional outputs will be saved
+-  `expls_dir` : The directory in which the explanations and other additional outputs will be saved.

 Optional arguments:
 -  `--semantic` : Include semantic relatedness